 What does Siouxsie & The Banshees' post punk music have to do with anti Nazi German Dada art?
 Everything!
 The song lyrics of "Metal Postcard (Mittageisen)" are actually based on Berlin Dadaist John Heartfield's art, powering the song with a strong political meaning and message.

 All you have to do is look at the liner notes for Siouxsie and the Banshees' 1978 album Scream to realize that modern art plays an important role in understanding Siouxsie's song lyrics.
 Edvard Munch and his painting The Scream are mentioned by name, and the song "Metal Postcard (Mittageisen)" is dedicated to the German artist John Heartfield.
-On closer analysis, the meaning of the "Metal Postcard" lyrics can be traced back to a single 1935 John Heartfield art piece titled Hurrah!
+On closer analysis, the meaning of the "Metal Postcard" lyrics can be traced back to a single 1935 John Heartfield art piece sarcastically titled Hurrah!
 Die Butter Ist Alle, translated from the German as Hurray!
 The Butter is Gone!.
-What does that mean?
+What is the meaning?

 What is the meaning and story behind Hurrah!
 Die Butter Ist Alle?
 Like Siouxsie's song "Metal Postcard," the political message and meaning behind John Heartfield's photomontage is bold enough to border on the offensive.
 In this photomontage characteristic of Berlin Dada art, John Heartfield depicts just your typical German family of the period at the dinner table, sitting down to enjoy a nice meal of... machinery and scrap metal?
 Notice how artfully Heartfield superimposes the metal axe the baby is teething on.
 Hurrah!
 Die Butter Ist Alle was made all the way back in 1935, long before the days of Adobe Photoshop.